-Bone marrow edema is defined as accumulation of fluid in the bone marrow.
-This is a condition that can be detected on an ultrasound or MRI and often linked with a fracture, osteoarthritis or joint injury.
+Bone marrow edema is the accumulation of fluid in the bone marrow.
+Generally, the doctor detects this condition on an ultrasound or MRI and often has a link with a fracture, osteoarthritis or joint injury.

 Close look on bone marrow edema in osteoarthritis

-The formation of bone marrow edema among those diagnosed with osteoarthritis is generally a sign that the condition is worsening.
+In general, the formation of bone marrow edema among those with osteoarthritis is generally a sign that the condition is worsening.

-Aside from the buildup of fluid, subchondral cysts can be detected on an MRI.
-This is the case once the damage on the cartilage starts to solidify and form sacs filled with fluid inside the joint.
-This results to the narrowing of the joint space and cartilage where it wears out further, resulting to the rubbing of the bone against bone.
+Aside from the buildup of fluid, an MRI detects subchondral cysts.
+This is the case once the damage on the cartilage starts to solidify and form sacs with fluid inside the joint.
+In addition, this results to the narrowing of the joint space and cartilage where it wears out further, resulting to the rubbing of the bone against bone.

-As more cartilage degenerates, the underlying nerve receptors are exposed, resulting to pain and loss of mobility.
+Furthermore, as more cartilage degenerates, there is exposure of the underlying nerve receptors, resulting to pain and loss of mobility.
 This is the true for those with knee osteoarthritis.

 Can edema occur in injuries?